Reference re Firearms Act

 Reference Re Firearms Act is a leading constitutional decision of the Supreme Court of Canada on the division of powers regarding firearms legislation and the Canadian Firearms Registry.
 A unanimous Court held that the federal Firearms Act was constitutionally valid under the federal criminal law power.

 Background

 In 1995, the Parliament of Canada passed the Firearms Act, which required owners of rifles and shotguns to register them, and to obtain possession licences for them.
 (Handgun registration was already required by federal law.)

 The government stated that the law was passed under the authority of the federal government's criminal law power.
 The Firearms Act was closely integrated with the federal Criminal Code, so that failures to comply with the requirements of the former could in some cases be prosecuted as offences under the latter.

+Alberta Court of Appeal reference

+On September 26, 1996, the government of Alberta under Premier Ralph Klein submitted a reference question to the Alberta Court of Appeal under section 27 of the Judiciary Act.
+The Court was asked to determine whether the Firearms Act was in relation to matters under the jurisdiction of the federal government.
+The government posed four questions to the Court: